 Hat + Sunscreen

 As I mentioned above in the clothes section, a good hat (or two) is important to block sun out of your face while out and about exploring.
 Sunscreen is also vital since we might be out hiking for hours on end and you want to protect your skin from the elements.
+This is my favorite sunscreen!

 Blanket to Sit On

 I spend a lot of time when traveling waiting for Nick to take photos.
-And since this trip will be no different and we might not always be near the car or have somewhere to sit, I bought a $15 outdoor blanket that rolls up into a pack with a handle so that I have something to sit on while I wait.
+And since this trip will be no different and we might not always be near the car or have somewhere to sit, I bought an outdoor blanket that rolls up into a pack with a handle so that I have something to sit on while I wait.